Amidst COVID-19, how many times have you heard someone say, "Now that I have more time, I want to be more productive"?

 12. Play a record and really listen to it.

-15. Slowly sip your morning coffee in your favorite spot.
+15. Slowly sip your morning coffee in your favorite chair.

-18. People and pet watch in your neighborhood.
+18. People and dog watch in your neighborhood.
+Decide if people look like their dogs.

 19. Stream of consciousness writing.